ravishan16/converSQL/README.md

 ## 🎯 What This Does

-This platform enables mortgage analysts and data scientists to query 56+ million loan records using plain English, automatically generating precise SQL through an ontological data model that understands mortgage finance domain knowledge.
+This platform enables mortgage analysts and data scientists to query millions of loan records using plain English, automatically generating precise SQL through an ontological data model that understands mortgage finance domain knowledge.

 **Key Capabilities:**
 - **Natural Language to SQL**: Ask questions like "Show me high-risk loans in California" → Get optimized SQL